melkerraad/ScheffleraMonitor/README.md

 ```python
 sensor_data temperature=23,air_humidity=45,light_reading=12000,soil_humidity=36
 ```
 These 60 s cycles give near-real-time visibility without overloading the network.
 I chose Wi-Fi (2.4 GHz) because it was already available at home and added no extra hardware cost.
 If you were monitoring outdoor plants or locations without Wi-Fi, I would recommend LTE for reliable coverage and higher throughput.
 While LoRa could greatly reduce power consumption, my device runs off USB power, so battery life wasn’t a constraint.

-Finally, I send data over HTTPS (port 443) using InfluxDB’s line protocol payload to ensure encryption, firewall-friendliness, and compatibility with cloud APIs.
+To transmit the data, I use HTTPS (port 443) with InfluxDB’s line protocol.
+This choice ensures encryption via TLS/SSL, maintains firewall compatibility, and allows direct integration with InfluxDB Cloud without needing a separate broker.
+Since the system only involves a single device sending data once per minute, the overhead of HTTPS is minimal.
+I can see how protocols like MQTT would be more efficient for multiple devices or high-frequency messaging but for my current scale it is rather excessive.
+Migrating to MQTT could improve efficiency, but for now, HTTPS works well for the project’s objectives.

 # Presenting the data

+To visualize the measurements, I built a Grafana dashboard connected to my InfluxDB Cloud instance.
+The dashboard provides both live and historical insights into the plant’s environment.
+My dashboard is shown in the following image.

 ![This is my Grafana dashboard](images/dashboard_grafana.png)

+At the top, a “Latest Measurement” panel shows the most recent sensor values, with thresholds highlighted in green, yellow, or red depending on whether the readings fall within ideal, acceptable or poor ranges.

+Below, time-series graphs display the evolution of temperature, soil humidity, air humidity, and light intensity over the past 24 hours.
+This makes it easy to spot gradual changes, such as soil moisture increasing after watering or shifts in light exposure throughout the day.

+To complement the trend graphs, I also included gauge panels below the time-series showing the average values for each metric over the last 24 hours.
+These gauges provide quick information about whether the plant has been in generally healthy conditions.

+By combining real-time monitoring with longer-term averages, the dashboard helps distinguish short-lived fluctuations from meaningful trends.
+This way, I can make more informed decisions about watering or relocating the plant to improve its environment.

 Describe the presentation part.
 How is the dashboard built?
 How long is the data preserved in the database?